belbert/VCVTB/The Book of VCVTB.md

 MultiPEOPLE_2_SQL
 ParallelPeople

-4.5 Using the Airflow Network based EnergyPlus Calculation Engine: (Custom EnergyPlus Build)
+4.5 Using the Airflow Network Based EnergyPlus Calculation Engine: (Custom EnergyPlus Build)
 ---------
 **_This section is awaiting updates_**
+- A custom EnergyPlus version can be found in the VCVTB/CORE folder.

 Generating Input - Lazarus.